DerGuru/The-Resonant/New Chapters/04 - Part4/P4-04_Graduation.md

 The champagne was terrible.
 The moment was perfect.

-And watching Kira laugh with his team, Jason realized:
+And watching Kira laugh with our team, we realized:

 This was legacy.